The Indiana Dental Association does not currently endorse any HIPAA compliance service provider.

 To the best of our knowledge, there has not yet been an announcement of the launch of phase III audits.
 Nonetheless, it is highly suggested that you audit your own HIPAA compliance each year, and there are many vendors who provide these services.
 Before choosing a service provider, be sure to do your homework.
-Remember, the Indiana Dental Association does not currently endorse any HIPPA compliance service provider.
+Remember, the Indiana Dental Association does not currently endorse any HIPAA compliance service provider.

 It is not mandatory to use an outside provider for your annual HIPAA audit.
 There are many tools that you and your staff can use to perform your own internal audit:

 - The ADA offers a HIPAA Compliance Kit to help you design and implement a comprehensive program for HIPAA compliance. http://ebusiness.ada.org/productcatalog/596/HIPAA/The-ADA-Complete-HIPAA-Compliance-Kit/J598